 - a.
-The pump or dosing system tank, chamber, or compartment shall have a minimum twenty-four (24)-inch diameter access riser, made of corrosion-resistant material, extending above ground level. - b.
+The pump or dosing system tank, chamber, or compartment shall have a minimum 24-inch diameter access riser, made of corrosion-resistant material, extending to or above ground level. - b.
 The access riser must have a watertight connection to the pump or dosing chamber/compartment to prevent infiltration or exfiltration.

-6. Splice Box:
+6. Splice Box

 - a.
 Splice boxes shall be located outside the pump system access riser and be accessible from the ground surface. - b.
-No wire splices shall be made inside the tank, dosing chamber, or riser.
+No wire splices shall be made inside the tank, dosing chamber or riser.
 Wire splicing shall be completed with corrosion-resistant, watertight connectors.

-7. Controls:
+7. Controls

 - a.
 The pump system shall have an audible and visual alarm notification in the event an excessively high water condition occurs. - b.
-The pump shall be connected to a control breaker separate from the high water alarm breaker and from any other control system circuits. - c.
+The pump shall be connected to a control breaker separate from the high water alarm breaker and from any other control system circuits.

+- c.
 The pump system shall have a switch so the pump can be manually operated. - d.
 The pump system for pressure dosing and higher level treatment systems shall have a mechanism for tracking either the amount of time the pump runs or the number of cycles the pump operates. - e.
-Control panels shall be UL-listed.
+Control panels shall be UL listed.

-Effluent Screens.
+I. Effluent Screens

-- 1. BCPH requires that effluent screens be installed in all septic tanks in new installations and repairs where the septic tank is replaced.
-This provision may be waived for advanced treatment tanks providing higher level solid removal. - 2.
+- 1. A local public health agency may require that effluent screens be installed in all septic tanks in new installations and repairs where the septic tank is replaced. - 2.
 If a pump or dosing siphon is used to remove septic tank effluent from the final compartment of the septic tank, an effluent screen must be provided prior to the pump or siphon inlet.
 A pump vault equipped with a filter cartridge may be considered equivalent to an effluent screen preceding the pump. - 3.
 The effluent screen shall be cleaned at manufacturer-recommended intervals, or more often, if use patterns indicate. - 4.
 An alarm may be installed on an effluent screen indicating need for maintenance.
-BCPH may require effluent screens to be equipped with alarms.
+A local public health agency may require all effluent screens to be equipped with alarms.

-J. Grease Interceptor Tanks.
+J. Grease Interceptor Tanks

-- 1. All commercial food service facilities and other facilities generating fats, oils, and greases in their waste must install a grease interceptor tank. - 2.
+- 1. All commercial food service facilities and other facilities generating fats, oils and greases in their waste must install a grease interceptor tank. - 2.
 Grease interceptor tanks shall treat only those portions of the total wastewater flow in which grease and oils are generated.

-10.Design Criteria - Soil Treatment Area
+43.10 Design Criteria - Soil Treatment Area

-- A. The size and design of the soil treatment area shall be based on the results of the site and soil evaluation, design criteria, and construction standards for the proposed site and OWTS selected. - B. At proposed soil treatment area locations where any of the following conditions are present, the system shall be designed by a professional engineer and approved by BCPH: - 1.
-The soil classifications are Types 0, 3A, 4, 4A, and 5 and Treatment Levels TL2, TL2N, TL3, and TL3N, as specified in Table 10-1 of this regulation. - 2.
-The maximum seasonal level of the groundwater surface is less than four (4) feet below the bottom of the proposed absorption system. - 3.
-A restrictive layer exists less than four (4) feet below the bottom of the proposed absorption system. - 4.
-The ground slope is in excess of thirty percent (30%). - 5.
-Any part of the existing distribution system that is raised above existing grade. - 6.
-Where the system will serve commercial, business, institutional, or industrial properties or multi-family dwellings or more than one single-family dwelling. - 7.
-Where the system requires a lift station or sewage pumping system. - 8.
-Where the system requires an open hole inspection or replacement of fill soils.
+- A. The size and design of the soil treatment area shall be based on the results of the site and soil evaluation, design criteria, and construction standards for the proposed site and OWTS selected. - B. At proposed soil treatment area locations where any of the following conditions are present, the system shall be designed by a professional engineer and approved by the local public health agency: - 1.
+The soil classifications are Types 0, 3A, 4, 4A, and 5 and Treatment Levels TL2, TL2N, TL3, and TL3N as specified in Table 10-1 of this regulation; - 2.
+The maximum seasonal level of the ground water surface is less than four feet below the bottom of the proposed absorption system; - 3.
+A restrictive layer exists less than four feet below the bottom of the proposed absorption system; - 4.
+The ground slope is in excess of thirty percent; or - Pressure distribution is used.